soft sourdough breadsticks

 How to Make Soft Sourdough Breadsticks

-Add sourdough starter, water, sugar, salt, softened butter, and 2½ cups flour to the bowl of a stand mixer fitted with a dough hook.
+Add sourdough starter, water, sugar, salt, softened butter and flour to the bowl of a mixer fitted with a dough hook.
 Mix until a smooth dough forms.

 Continue kneading on low speed for 8 minutes.
 The dough should be smooth and elastic.